 We'll never tire of a good, clean subway tile backsplash or a patterned black-and-white hexagon tile bathroom floor, but let's be honest: They're not the most original options.
-The arguments for their overuse: They will always be classic, and they will never go out of style.
-The downfall: We've seen so many of them that they tend to sometimes feel a little safe (and, dare we say, "boring?").
-That's not to say that one should never use subway or hexagon tile designs—on the contrary—but in the name of diversity, we're giving you the lowdown on all the coolest tile trends that are expected to be huge in 2018.
+The argument for their overuse: They will always be classics.
+The downfall: We've seen so many of them that they tend to sometimes feel a little safe (and, dare we say, boring?).
+That's not to say that one should never use subway or hexagon tile designs—on the contrary.
+But in the name of diversity, we're giving you the lowdown on all the coolest tile trends that are expected to be huge in 2018.

-You have probably noticed these glazed, colored terra-cotta tiles in bathrooms everywhere without necessarily knowing their name: Zellige tiles stem from Morocco and have a shimmery yet organic nature, making them a popular choice for tone-on-tone showers and textured backsplashes.
+You have probably noticed these glazed, colored terra-cotta tiles in bathrooms everywhere without necessarily knowing their name.
+Zellige tiles come from Morocco and have a shimmery yet organic nature, making them a popular choice for tone-on-tone showers and textured backsplashes.

 Tinted Glass Tiles

-We already knew that beige was making a comeback, but we hadn't predicted that the neutral color's return would spill over into the tile world—that is, until now.
+We already knew that beige was making a comeback, but we hadn't predicted that the neutral color's return would spill over into the tile world until now.
 We're seeing iterations of bathrooms and kitchens being covered in glossy, rich cashmere-tone tiles, and we're not opposed to it.

 Terra-cotta tiles may give you nightmares of old '70s bathrooms, but the natural, rustic tile is making a comeback—this time, it's used in more modern and unexpected ways, like in a large hexagon format or mixed with pastel tones.